lsever-walter/AMFS/README.md

 13. Now increase the gain once again to 1uA/V, again repeat step 11 if needed (best to get the signal as near as possible to centered about zero).
 You may also need to vary the DAC offset in the Qnimble applet for more fine tuning to get the LNA output centered about zero.
 14. Now increase the gain on the LNA to the final level of 200nA/V and again tune the DAC offset to get it as nearly centered about zero as possible.
 15. Now it’s ready for testing the stabilization performance.
 16. Note that this is very finely tuned for whatever setup you have it set to, so if you move a magnet within the vicinity or move a current carrying wire within the vicinity, you likely will have to re-calibrate by adjusting the DAC output offset in the Qnimble applet again.
+17. Here are some parameters have performed well previously:

+## Two Probe Stabilization Data

 # Future Work
 For our future work we hope to implement the stabilization setup developed above on a linear paul trap.
 We hope to first move optimize our circuits with voltage regulators to protect the operation amplifiers and coils from DC current spikes that could damage the circuitry and potentially the magnetometer.
 We would then like to implement feedforward for further 60Hz harmonics to attenuate up to 240Hz which would likely increase our PID bandwidth as well.
 Finally, we would then aim to implement our setup on a linear paul trap by designing new coils to it the ion trap geometry and then use the ion itself to quantify the magnetic field stability in addition to, or perhaps instead of, the magnetometer.